20240918 131131 min

 Day 5: Fushimi Inari and the Classic Kyoto Experience

-I had previously visited a smaller Fushimi Inari shrine in Sapporo, but this was my first time wearing a kimono for photos at the Kyoto location.
-Although it was winter back in Sapporo, and I was freezing without snow to enhance the scenery, Kyoto’s Fushimi Inari had a different, more vibrant energy.
+I had been to a smaller version of Fushimi Inari before in Sapporo and had never gotten to wear a kimono for photos before at the Kyoto version.
+It was winter in Sapporo and I was freezing and shivering in the cold with nothing but white snow to add to the scenic pictures.
+Kyoto in summer had a very different, more lively energy.

-Fushimi Inari is renowned for its thousands of red torii gates, which stretch far up the mountain.
-If you’re looking for a good photo spot away from the crowds, walk a bit further up the path.
-I managed to capture a lovely shot with no one else in the frame!
-These gates have been donated by individuals and businesses since the Meiji period as offerings to the gods.
+Fushimi Inari is famous for the thousands and thousands of red torii gates which meander up the mountain.
+A great place to get a photo without too many people in the frame is to walk a bit further up the path.
+I managed to snap a shot with no one else in the frame!
+Torii gates have been donated by various individuals and businesses to Fushimi Inari as offerings to the gods since the Meiji period.

 Kyoto Hotel Recommendations: Where We Stayed